mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 and how this interacts with
  the process of refining this reflection into learning and teaching resources which was complex and iterative.
 And to an extent intuative.
 This present issues of validity and replicability.

+## Chapter conclusion and link

+This chapter has described a hybrid approach based on the principles of the Helsinki school's interpretation of  formative intervention, supplemented by  naturalistic research methods involving gathering data in-situ to find and describe emerging patterns of behaviour via thick decriptions and the more rapid iterations into the working practices common in DBR in the learning sciences and HCI approaches.

+LINK

+While the phases and overall structure of the learning design have been presented here, the following chapter, using the a technique of design narrative, explores the evolving areas of contradictions that drive these changes to the evolvling and expanding object of the group game making process.